NewsRadio

-NewsRadio is an American sitcom television series that aired on NBC from March 21, 1995 to May 4, 1999, focusing on the work lives of the staff of a New York City AM news radio station.
+NewsRadio is an American television sitcom that aired on NBC from March 21, 1995, to May 4, 1999, focusing on the work lives of the staff of a New York City AM news radio station.
 It had an ensemble cast featuring Dave Foley, Stephen Root, Andy Dick, Maura Tierney, Vicki Lewis, Joe Rogan, Khandi Alexander, and Phil Hartman in his final regular role before his death in 1998; Jon Lovitz joined the show after Hartman's death.

 The series was created by executive producer Paul Simms and was filmed in front of a studio audience at CBS Studio Center and Sunset Gower Studios.
 The theme song was composed by Mike Post, who also scored the pilot.

 Overview

 The series is set at WNYX, a fictional AM broadcasting all-news radio station in New York City, populated by an eccentric station owner and staff.
-The show begins with the arrival of a new news director, the everyman Dave Nelson (Dave Foley).
-While Dave turns out to be more experienced than his youthful appearance suggests, he never fully gains control of his co-workers.
+The show begins with the arrival of new news director Dave Nelson (Dave Foley).
+While Dave turns out to be more experienced than his youthful appearance suggests, he never fully gains control of his staff.

-The fast-paced scripts and ensemble cast combined physical humor and visual gags with quick-witted dialogue and farcical storylines.
+The scripts and ensemble cast combined physical humor and visual gags with quick-witted dialogue and farcical storylines.
 Plots often involved satirical takes on historical events, news stories, and pop culture references.
-The third and fourth season finales took the surrealism to the extreme, setting the characters in outer space and aboard the Titanic.
+The third and fourth season finales took the surrealism to the extreme, setting the characters in outer space and aboard the Titanic, respectively.

+NewsRadio debuted on March 21, 1995.
+It took over the time slot from Something Wilder.

 There are a total of 97 episodes.
-Reruns continued in syndication for several years before disappearing in most markets, but the show has aired on A&E, Nick at Nite, and TBS network in the United States, and DTour and the Comedy Network in Canada.
-In the United States, the show occasionally airs as a filler on WGN America and runs regularly on Reelz and Antenna TV.
+Reruns continued in syndication for several years before disappearing in most markets.
+However, the show has aired on A&E, Nick at Nite, and TBS in the United States, and DTour and the Comedy Network in Canada.
+In the United States, the show occasionally airs as a filler on WGN America and runs regularly on Reelz, Antenna TV, and Rewind TV.
 For several years starting in July 2007, the program was syndicated through The Program Exchange.